 On the first stage, Aurelia sailed about 6,200 mm in 128 days.
 What energy sources has she used?
 How much energy was available?
 How was it used?
 After a deep look into the logbook, various formula collections and technical documentations, I can give you an answer in this article.

 First, let’s take a look at what forms of energy are available at Aurelia.
-These are wind and solar energy, land power and diesel.
+These are wind and solar energy, shore power and diesel.
 The following graphic illustrates their interaction:

 One of the first projects was to install a solar system on the Aurelia.
 On an area of 4 m2, the solar energy can be converted into electricity.
 The average solar radiation on the first stage was 250 W per m2.
 This results in a theoretical potential of 24 kWh per day.